reginalin/dotfiles/README.md

 # dotfiles

-My dotfiles.
+All of my dotfiles

-Managed by [GNU Stow](https://www.gnu.org/software/stow/) (automates the placement of symbolic links in the home directory).
+[GNU Stow](https://www.gnu.org/software/stow/) is used to automate the placement of symbolic links in the home directory).

-To set up, run `make`.

 ```
 # Install stow